 Christ and Church as our guide.

 The Religious Education Curriculum for classroom learning at St Patrick's College follows the pathway of 'teaching students about religion'.
-This approach utilises our Church traditions and parish connections to encourage students to inquire into our modern world and find deeper meaning and purpose in our multi-faith, contemporary society.
+This approach utilises our Church traditions and parish connections to encourage students to inquire into our modern world and find deeper meaning and purpose in a multi-faith, contemporary society.

 The Year 7-10 curriculum provides for 2 ½ hours per week of religious teaching which adheres to the Archdiocesan and Brisbane Catholic Education curriculum framework for topics, themes and skills.
 This framework places emphasis on 4 key areas: